 1. Introversion Can Be Interpreted as Rudeness or a Weakness

 Generally speaking, much of our Latino culture encourages community values, outspokenness, affection, charisma, dancing, get-togethers, and things of that sort.
 This means that shyness or introversion may be interpreted in a negative manner.
 Now, this doesn’t mean that the Latina you’re dating is this way; she might be an introvert too!
-But it could mean that her family, especially if they are more traditional, may very expect some extroversion from you.
+But it could mean that her family, especially if they are more traditional, may very well expect some extroversion from you.

 Not-so-fun-fact: There is no direct translation for boundaries in Spanish.
 So things like keeping your bedroom door closed may be considered rude and family dropping in at the last minute unannounced may be accepted as a normal thing.
 But these are also the beautiful things that make our community, fun, supportive, loving, and always there for each other!

 2. Declining Food or a Gift May Be Considered Offensive

-I’m laughing as I write this thinking back on several occasions where I’ve invited a white friend home who declined food and my family’s dismay towards them.
+I’m laughing as I write this thinking back on several occasions where I’ve invited a white friend home who declined food and my family’s dismay towards that response.
 Many of us Latinos put a lot of detail, flavor, and love into our cooking.
 Food can be a special sign of affection and unspoken communication.

 Many years ago, I remember feeling upset with my grandmother after she made a mistake.
 She felt bad, but instead of her saying “sorry,” the next morning she made me one of the best Dominican dishes for breakfast.
 And with that, our quarrel melted away.
 Food can be a gesture of caring and sharing.